 - 3.1.1 The term "ACT" means Chapter 10.7, Sections 3540 through 3549.3 of Division 4 of Title 1 of the Educational Employment Relations Act of the State of California. - 3.1.2 The Term "Unit Member" refers to any regular certificated employee of the District covered by this Agreement.
-Temporary, probationary or permanent, part-time or full-time classroom teachers including, but not limited to, psychologists, nurses, speech and language pathologists, education specialists, school counselors, adapted physical education teachers, reading specialists, teachers on special assignment, and career/technical education (CTE) teachers considered to be unit members. - 3.1.3 Substitute teachers, non-unit member summer school teachers, adult education teachers, and the positions of Superintendent, Associate Superintendent, Assistant Superintendent, Senior Director of Human Resources, Senior Director of Learning, Director of Technology, Principals, and Assistant Principals are not considered unit members. - 3.1.4 A full-time employee means one who is assigned under contract for one semester or more to work the entire day for all of the duty days in that semester as provided in this agreement. - 3.1.5 A part-time employee means one who is assigned under contract for one semester or more to work less than the regular full-time employee as defined in this agreement. - 3.1.6 The term "association" means the Association of Coronado Teachers. - 3.1.7 The term "board" means the Board of Education of the Coronado Unified School District.
+Temporary, probationary or permanent, part-time or full-time classroom teachers including, but not limited to, psychologists, nurses, speech and language pathologists, education specialists, school counselors, adapted physical education teachers, reading specialists, teachers on special assignment, and career/technical education (CTE) teachers considered to be unit members. - 3.1.3 The following positions are not considered unit members: Substitute teachers, nonunit member summer school teachers, adult education teachers, the positions of Clinical counselors, and all certificated management and supervisory positions. - 3.1.4 A full-time employee means one who is assigned under contract for one semester or more to work the entire day for all of the duty days in that semester as provided in this agreement. - 3.1.5 A part-time employee means one who is assigned under contract for one semester or more to work less than the regular full-time employee as defined in this agreement. - 3.1.6 The term "association" means the Association of Coronado Teachers. - 3.1.7 The term "board" means the Board of Education of the Coronado Unified School District. - 3.1.8 The term "district" means the Coronado Unified School District.

-- 3.1.8 The term "district" means the Coronado Unified School District. - 3.1.9 The term "duty days" means the days on which unit members are required to perform services for the district. - 3.1.10 The term "school days" means the days students are required to be in attendance. - 3.1.11 The term "exclusive representative" means the Association of Coronado Teachers. - 3.1.12 The term "fiscal year" or "school year" means the one-year period from July 1 to June 30. - 3.1.13 The term "certificated employee" means a unit member. - 3.1.14 The term "per diem" rate of pay means the unit member's annual salary divided by the unit member's annual number of contractual duty days. - 3.1.15 The "hourly per diem" rate of pay for a full time unit member means the per diem rate of pay divided by seven hours, thirty-five minutes.
+- 3.1.9 The term "duty days" means the days on which unit members are required to perform services for the district. - 3.1.10 The term "school days" means the days students are required to be in attendance. - 3.1.11 The term "exclusive representative" means the Association of Coronado Teachers. - 3.1.12 The term "fiscal year" or "school year" means the one-year period from July 1 to June 30. - 3.1.13 The term "certificated employee" means a unit member. - 3.1.14 The term "per diem" rate of pay means the unit member's annual salary divided by the unit member's annual number of contractual duty days. - 3.1.15 The "hourly per diem" rate of pay for a full time unit member means the per diem rate of pay divided by seven hours, thirty-five minutes.
 For part-time unit members, the per diem rate of pay will be prorated as described in Article 19.3.4.
 This rate shall include compensation for curriculum development, collaborative planning, and District-mandated professional development that occurs outside of the unit member's regular work day. - 3.1.16 The "non-per diem" hourly rate of pay for a unit member means the rate listed in Article 19.1.2.
 This rate shall include compensation for training (outside of the unit member's regular work day), break and lunch supervision, and district authorized and organized after-school student support/activities, or attendance at individualized education plan (IEP) or section 504 plan meetings during a unit member's planning period, except when a unit member is performing duties pursuant to their extended day assignments. - 3.1.17 When compensation is appropriate, district administration will communicate, prior to the event, the per diem rate that will be paid.